kingcons/dotemacs/README.md

 ### Requirements

-* Emacs: Tested with 27.1 but should work with 26+.
+* Emacs: 27.1 or later.
-* OS: Linux with guix preferred, should gracefully use-package ensure otherwise.
+* OS: Linux with guix preferred, gracefully falls back to use-package otherwise.